opalmedapps/opal-app/env/local/README.md

 opal.config.js
 ```

-Fill in the file's contents by imitating one of the existing `opal.config.js` files (we recommend comparing to the `dev` file).
+Fill in the file by copying and pasting the contents of either the sample file (`env/opal.config.sample.js`)
+or the dev file (`env/dev/opal.config.js`).
+Refer to comments in the sample file for guidance on the meaning of each variable.
 Each of the environment variables in the `settings` portion can be changed according to your preferences.
 In the
 `firebase` section, add the web configurations of your personal Firebase project.
+Change the config `name` to "Opal Local"
+and the config `env` to "local".

 If you wish to also **build** your local app for an emulator or mobile, follow these steps:
   1. Create a `config.xml` file in this folder (similar to the existing ones, but with an appropriate app ID and name).